merde-libertas/merdecoin/merdecoin-v0.01/CONTRIBUTING.md

 -------------------------

-The following applies to code changes to the Merdecoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall Bitcoin Network Protocol consensus changes.
+The following applies to code changes to the Merdecoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall Merdecoin Network Protocol consensus changes.

 Whether a pull request is merged into Merdecoin Core rests with the project merge